 Birdwatching and wildlife tour in Ghana

-This 21-day Ghana Birding and Nature Tour is moderately paced available on request is specifically designed for keen birders seeking to collect a good Ghana bird list, in addition to enjoying the other wildlife Ghana has to offer.
-Twelve of the 15 West African Upper Guinea endemic bird species can be found on a Ghanaian birdwatching tour, as well as over 700 other bird species.
+This moderately paced 21-day Ghana Birding and Nature Tour is available on request is specifically designed to enjoy the region's diverse variety of birds and wildlife.
+Twelve of the 15 Upper Guinea endemic bird species can be found on a Ghanaian birdwatching tour, as well as over 700 other bird species.

 Our expert local tour leaders are of international standard, know all the birds by song/call and, most importantly, where to find them.
-Early starts, night birding and nature walks off the beaten track are the norm when birdwatching in Ghana - these nature tours aim to be enjoyable, productive, expertly organised and professionally led.
-Having the most developed infrastructure of any West African country, Ghana offers a birding environment that is safe, friendly and hassle-free.
+Early starts, night birdwatching and nature walks off the beaten track are the norm when Ghana birding - these nature tours aim to be enjoyable, productive, expertly organised and professionally led.
+Having the most developed infrastructure of any West African country, Ghana offers a touring environment that is safe, friendly and hassle-free.

 Our experienced international-standard wildlife guides boast a 100% record of showing visitors the White-necked Rockfowl, aka Yellow-headed Picathartes, and Egyptian Plover.
 Although our main focus is on birdwatching, the guides will also introduce guests to a variety of other exotic wildlife – including elephants, hippos, butterflies and monkeys – guaranteeing an unforgettable trip for our tour participants.

-This birding safari explores all the core West African birding habitats, comprising coastal lagoons, grassland savannah, Upper Guinea rainforest, broad-leaved Guinea woodland and the Sahel savannah plains in the far north.
-A trip through Ghana offers thorough coverage of all the core west African birding habitats.
+This Ghana birding safari explores all the core West African birding habitats, comprising coastal lagoons, grassland savannah, Upper Guinea rainforest, broad-leaved Guinea woodland and the Sahel savannah plains in the far north.
+Our local tour guides are experts in finding wildlife in this friendly, English-speaking country.

 Ghana Birding and Nature Tour highlights include: